 Battlemage (Arcanist + Soldier)

 If you want a dual class, adding Soldier and solely focusing on Military Conditioning and Veterancy can increase your health and defensive capabilties for when your ranged Arcanist abilities run out.

 Don't forget Mirror of Ereoctes and Maiven's Sphere Of Protection on the Arcanist side for the defensive boosts.

 Sorcerer (Arcanist + Demolitionist)

 If you like to make things burn and explode, this is the class combo for you!
-To get the most out of the class, put all your points into Elemental Balance on the Arcanist side to greatly increase your flaming attacks, with leftover points either going to Inner Focus for the basic advances or Maiven's Sphere Of Protection for the defense.
+To get the most out of the class, put a bunch of points into Elemental Balance on the Arcanist side to greatly increase your flaming attacks.

 The vast majority of your skill points should be focused on the Demolitionist side, with the obvious choices being Flame Touched and then the entire Fire Strike through Brimstone path.
 Taking this route will result in large amounts of fire damage with your normal weapon attack.
 Flashbang is also a solid utility skill to take for breaking up crowds and debuffing enemies.

-The fire counterpart to the Arcanist's ice, the Demolitionist is actually less of a spellcaster and more focused on dealing fire damage with ranged or melee weapon attacks.
+The fire counterpart to the Arcanist's ice and lightning, the Demolitionist is actually less of a spellcaster and more focused on dealing fire damage with ranged or melee weapon attacks.
 For good measure, he also has some stunning capabilities and area of effect fire bomb attacks.